Yannick H.,

 - Time to change (not three weeks - more like three months)

-- Support when it gets frustrating
+- Support when things get frustrating

-The ratio should be reversed.
+That ratio should be reversed.
 Or at least 50/50.

-Reason 3: Fuzzy goals
+Reason 3: Vague goals

 Real transformations have clear goals:

-- "We reduce order processing time by 50%"
+- "We reduce order lead time by 50%"

 - "We increase customer satisfaction by 25 points"